 However, the department also offers two options at key stage 4 (years 9-11) for those students who have a particular aptitude and enthusiasm for the subject.

-- BTEC First Award in Sport (currently Edexcel exam board) – this is a vocational sports course which provides a practical, real-world approach to learning to develop specific knowledge and skills needed to work successfully in the sports industry.
+- Cambridge nationals - sports studies (OCR exam board) – this is a vocational sports course which provides a practical, real-world approach to learning to develop specific knowledge and skills needed to work successfully in the sports industry.
 It is the equivalent to one GCSE in terms of length of study.
-The course is split into four units – one unit is assessed via an online 1 hour exam whilst the other units are assessed through the completion of coursework.
+The course is split into four units – one unit is assessed via a 1 hour exam whilst the other units are assessed through the completion of coursework.